-We offer a series of short courses as part of our Master of Economic Geology and Master of Science (Exploration Geoscience) degrees to help industry geologists to keep up with advances in mineral exploration technology and ore deposit research.
+We offer a series of short courses as part of our Master of Economic Geology degree to help industry geologists to keep up with advances in mineral exploration technology and ore deposit research.
 The courses are supported by the Minerals Council of Australia through the Minerals Tertiary Education Council.

 Each course features an extended format comprising an intensive program of lectures, seminars and practicals, some involving fieldwork in Tasmania or overseas.
 The course leaders are specialists selected from industry and universities, and are eminent in their fields.
 Each course is available to industry participants as a complete two-week course, or segments of particular interest can be taken in individual blocks.